 - Best architects in Britain

 When choosing a designer, create a shortlist and have initial meetings.
 ‘When a project takes two or three years, the chemistry has to be right,’ says Henriette von Stockhausen of VSP Interiors.
 If they are engaged early in the planning process, an experienced interior designer can help to improve the flow of the layout, introduce inspiring ideas and contribute to a successful outcome.

 There’s no industry standard for charging: fees vary from a percentage cost of supplying goods and furnishings; a fixed sum for the project; a fee for the design work, plus a handling charge for purchasing; an hourly rate; or a combination of the above.

 ‘It’s important to have good communication between designer and client from the start.
 A clear brief should be agreed up front and then a detailed proposal with costs should follow, so that all parties are clear on how and when the project will be achieved and what it will cost,’ advises Gilly Craft, the president of the British Institute of Interior Design (www.biid.org.uk).

-Designer and antique dealer Birdie Fortes-cue has a natural ability to combine the old and the new, creating elegant interiors that balance gentle hues with her flair for sourcing unusual antiques and contemporary art.
-Her Norfolk shop holds a treasure trove of block-printed fabrics, cushions, lamps and lampshades, alongside antique finds.
+Designer and antique dealer Birdie Fortescue has a natural ability to combine old and new, creating elegant interiors that balance gentle hues with her flair for sourcing unusual antiques and contemporary art.
+Her Norfolk shop holds a treasure trove of block-printed fabrics, cushions and lamps, alongside antique finds.

 01328 851651; www.birdiefortescue.co.uk